 How long should you warm the engine?

-Everyone I talked to said about one minute is plenty of time to allow the piston and other parts to gradually expand and ensure good oil circulation to the upper end.
-In fact, most riders just start the engine and then spend a minute or two putting on their helmet and preparing to ride.
+About one minute is plenty of time to allow the piston and other parts to gradually expand and ensure good oil circulation to the upper end.
+Most riders start the engine and spend a minute or two putting on their helmet and preparing to ride.
 Once they’re ready, so is the bike.

 To wrap it up, warm up your bike for at least a minute before heading out.
 Just use the time to buckle your helmet, slip your gloves on or finish other preparations.
 That way you’re not wasting time – and you’re likely saving your engine from wear.